Information for students

 Compulsory safety induction

-Students from outside the faculty who enrol in engineering or IT subjects and who need PIN access to faculty facilities must contact the faculty to get enrolled in the safety induction forum:
+Students from outside the faculty who enrol in engineering or IT subjects and need access to secure faculty facilities must contact the faculty to enrol in the FEIT – Safety and Wellbeing Essentials Module.

 Engineers Australia is the principal professional body and learned society for engineers in Australia.
 Its membership covers all branches of engineering, with specialist colleges catering for the main fields of practice.
 Its headquarters are located in Canberra, with operating divisions in capital cities and regional centres.
 The local division, which covers UTS, is the Sydney Division.
 It runs an annual program of lectures, seminars and professional activities, with particular events for young engineers.
 The division's office is located in Chatswood: